 Also onsite at Hauser & Wirth Somerset is Durslade Farmhouse, a six-bedroom guesthouse within a Grade II-listed farm building, full of character and bold twists that celebrate the natural antiquity of the building.
 More recently, renovations have begun on The Fife Arms in Braemar, Scotland, an imposing Arts & Crafts hotel currently undergoing extensive restoration and expected to reopen in 2018.
 With their deep-rooted investment in community, history, wildlife and landscape, each of the Wirths’ ventures is embedded in the unique heritage and traditions of its local culture.

-2017 marks Hauser & Wirth’s 25th anniversary.
-To celebrate this exciting juncture in its history, the gallery is launching an interactive digital chronology.
+In 2017 Hauser & Wirth celebrated its 25th anniversary and launched an interactive digital chronology.
 The 25 Years website traces the journey of Hauser & Wirth and the artists who have shaped it through personal stories and a wealth of never-before-seen archival and visual material.

 Visit Hauser & Wirth 25 Years at